 High-Calorie Food Definition

-Cal per 1 ounce (Kcal): 124 | Cal per 100 grams (Kcal): 438 | KJ per 100 grams (kJ): 1832
+Cal per 1 ounce (Kcal): 125 | Cal per 100 grams (Kcal): 441 | KJ per 100 grams (kJ): 1845

 High Energy Density Food List

 Fat, by weight, contains the most calories of any food.
 A single gram of fat, at 9 calories, has more than twice the amount of calories per gram as carbohydrates and protein at 4 calories per gram.
 The highest energy density foods are high in fat with low water content, such as nuts, seeds, and dried cheese.
 Consequently, your primary food sources must contain a high concentration of fat.
+We recommend adding fats to all your high-carb meals.

-We recommend you carry an assortment of flavors for taste variety and nutritional needs.
 Boost the calories and flavor of all meals by including foods from the following list –

 1. Plant Oils

 Fat is the most concentrated source of food energy and is necessary for the body to utilize vitamins.
-Fat also protects the body’s organs from injury and insulates against shock and temperature changes.
+Fat protects the body’s organs from injury and insulates against shock and temperature changes.
 Also, fat helps keep you satisfied by slowing down the digestion process.

 Calorie Density of Plant Oils (Avocado / Canola / Olive Oil)